Wayne Gretzky Drive: History

-Capilano Freeway (Capilano Drive) originally opened in 1969 by widening and connecting the residential streets of 75 Street south of the river and 72 Street north of the river; it ended just north of 118 Avenue.
+Capilano Freeway (Capilano Drive) originally opened in 1969 by widening and connecting the residential streets of 75 Street south of the river and 72 Street north of the river; it ended at 120 Avenue.
 In 1995, the northern extension of Capilano Drive was opened which completed the link to Fort Road and Yellowhead Trail.

 Proposals to honour Wayne Gretzky by renaming a city street date back to 1987, when it was originally proposed to rename 99 Street, coinciding with number 99; at the request of Gretzky, the plan was discontinued.
 In 1989 the City of Edmonton, in co-ordination with Northlands and Molson Brewery, commissioned the artwork of the bronze statue which was unveiled on August 27, 1989, one year after he was traded to the Los Angeles Kings, and moved to Rogers Place in 2016.
 Following Gretzky's retirement in 1999, a fan brought forward a second proposal to rename 99 Street; however Capilano Drive was ultimately chosen to be renamed Wayne Gretzky Drive.

+In 2025, a petition circulated on Reddit calling for the renaming of Wayne Gretzky Drive following the 4 Nations Face-Off, as Gretzky did not wear the Team Canada jersey despite being the honorary captain and has close ties to US president Donald Trump, who has been calling for annexing Canada and plans to impose tariffs on the country.